╭──────────────────────────────────────────────────────────────╮

 Control Models Verified

-• User-controlled (Judgment): Skills loaded via /skill:name — explicit selection of guidance.
+• User-controlled (Judgment): Skills loaded via /skill:name, making guidance an explicit selection.

 3. Implementation